 While flat bands employ a continuous loop of material, modular conveyors use a single loop made up of thousands of interlocked components, most of which are composed of hard plastic.
 Rather than having to trash the entire belts, these segments can be detached and replaced individually.
 They're also easy to clean and more resistant to abrasive and sharp objects.
 Modular belt conveyors are therefore easier to maintain and replace than flat belt conveyors.

 Modular bands are ideal for applications that require them to traverse around bends.
 In fact, they can move straight, around a bend, even slope, and drop all while using the same chain and motor.
-Other types can technically do the same thing, but only with a lot of customization and extra costs.
+Other types can technically do the same thing, but only with a lot of customisation and extra costs.

 Uses: Because it is simple to clean, this type of band can be used to transport food.
 The spacing between plastic segments can be adjusted for applications that require fluid to be drained or retained as it moves through the conveyor.
 The plastic composition of the segments also makes this band suitable for metal detection.